 The sixth edition, published in 1993, marked over twenty years in print with an increasing focus on computers and information technology.
 Appropriately enough, not long afterwards, I proudly announced the creation of a web site for the book.
 While a web site for a book is essential these days, it was a rarity when the seventh edition was published in 1997.
 As the internet exploded, growing at 20 percent a month, the publishing industry was in turmoil.
 The eighth edition (2000) bore the imprint of Bedford/St. Martin's, formerly St. Martin's college division.
 2003 saw the emergence of the ninth edition with an eye-catching orange cover and with a raft of new articles, including a controversial essay by techno-entrepreneur Bill Joy, titled "Why the Future Doesn't Need Us."
 By that time, the publisher had become Wadsworth, a division of Thompson Learning, a large multinational firm, which also published the tenth edition in 2006.
 Thompson's Wadsworth unit published the eleventh and twelfth editions in 2009 and 2013, respectively.

 During this period, the publishing scene became even more chaotic.
 Thompson Learning became Cengage Learning in 2007, after being sold to a private equity consortium in 2006.
 Sinking under the billions of dollars in debt it had acquired through buyouts and acquisitions, Cengage filed for bankruptcy protection under Chapter 11 in 2013.
 When it emerged from bankruptcy about nine months later, the company announced it had decided to focus on digital study guides and other educational supplements, with hardcopy textbooks apparently an afterthought.
-In this context, Technology and the Future, now selling for $128.95 (discounted to $111.29 at Amazon) became a victim of the changing world that was its focus and that is chronicled in its twelve editions.
+In this context, Technology and the Future, although it is still selling for $149.95 by Cengage (discounted to $101.33 at Amazon, or for rent by Cengage starting at $23.49) became a victim of the changing world that was its focus and that is chronicled in its twelve editions.